“I still don’t understand, Carrie – why do you want to travel … there?”

 But I’m not sure what I should do.
 I asked her to talk.
 I wanted to tell her.
 And now she’s being just too helpful without really helping me at all.

 I really want to be left alone, take that next bus to the airport, no matter how many people aboard.
-‘Just pack up my things and go’, like Morten Harket sings on that record I loved as a teen … but which got lost in a box somewhere after my parents’ divorce, when mum and I moved back to the States.
+‘Just pack up my things and go’, like Morten Harket sings on that record I loved as a teen … which got lost in a box somewhere after my parents’ divorce, when mum and I moved back to the States from Scotland.
+Lost … like so much else.

 “It has to be there,” I just say.

-I just felt us edging dangerously closer to some kind of line.
+I feel us edging dangerously closer to some kind of line.

 I want to be alone, yes, but not that kind of alone.